bemusic/bemuse/docs/workflows.md

 ## Release a new version

-If any refinement is needed in the CHANGELOG, they can be editing on the `master` branch directly.
+If any refinement is needed in the CHANGELOG, they can be edited on the `master` branch directly.

 Once a release candidate is accepted, we should release it to everyone.
 To promote the latest release candidate to an actual release, run: